dcbark01/PI-Web-API-Client-Python/docs/PIWebApiClient.md

 # PIWebApiClient

 ## **Constructor**
-> PIWebApiClient(String baseUrl, bool String username, String password, Boolean verifySsl, Boolean debug)
+> PIWebApiClient(str baseUrl, bool useKerberos = True, str username = None, str password = None, bool verifySsl = True)

 Creates an instance of the PI Web API client top level object.
 Currently, only Basic authentication can be used.
 Do not try to use Kerberos Authentication.